David Abagna: 2018 season

 In the 2018 season, he made 9 league appearances and scored 2 goals before the league was abandoned due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.
-By the time he left the club he had made 45 league appearances and scored 15 goals.
+By the time he left the club, he had made 45 league appearances and scored 15 goals.

 Ashanti Gold

 In July 2019, he was signed by Ashanti Gold on a 3-year contract ahead of the 2019–20 Ghana Premier League.
 He made 11 league appearances before the league was abandoned and later cancelled due to the COVID-19 pandemic.
 He featured for the Obuasi-based club in the 2020–21 CAF Confederation Cup qualifying rounds match against Burkinabe club Salitas FC.
 He scored a goal in the second leg of the match but Ashanti Gold lost 2–1.
 He scored a brace in the 2020–21 Ghana Premier League on 19 February 2021, in a match against Aduana Stars, which eventually ended in a 4–0 win.
+Abagna played the 120 minutes of play in the FA Cup final at Accra Sports Stadium, but failed to convert his penalty in the eventual shootout loss.

 Real Tamale United

-In 2021 Abagna signed for childhood and hometown team Real Tamale United on a three-year deal with Ashanti Kotoko losing on securing his signature after they wrote to Ashanti Gold to express their interest in signing him.
-He started his career for the Tamale-based club on a high flying note, scoring five goals in his first three games for the club.
-In the team's first premier league in seven years Abagna scored at home to help RTU dra 1 - 1 with Accra Great Olympics.
-The Player scored a brace in a 3 - 2 defeat away to Legon Cities FC before scoring another two goals on November 14, 2021, home encounter to help RTU clinch their first win against West Africa Football Academy(WAFA).
-On Sunday December 5, 2021, David Abagna Sandan scored in stoppage to give RTU a dramatic victory away from home against Berekum Chelsea at the Golden City Park in Berekum.
+In 2021, Abagna signed for childhood and hometown team Real Tamale United on a three-year deal with Ashanti Kotoko losing on securing his signature after they wrote to Ashanti Gold to express their interest in him.
+He started his career for the Tamale-based club on a high flying note, scoring five goals in his first three games.
+In the team's first premier league in seven years Abagna scored at home to help RTU draw 1–1 with Accra Great Olympics.
+He scored a brace in a 3–2 defeat away to Legon Cities FC before scoring another two goals on 14 November 2021, home encounter to help RTU clinch their first win against West Africa Football Academy (WAFA).
+On Sunday, 5 December 2021, Abagna, scored in stoppage time to give RTU a dramatic victory away from home against Berekum Chelsea at the Golden City Park in Berekum.
 Before departing for the Africa Cup of Nations in Cameroon, he scored 8 goals for RTU.

+In January 2023, Sudanese side Al Hilal completed the signing of Abagna on a four-year deal.
+Abagna's career was cut short, few months into his stay at Al Hilal following the advent of a civil war.
+The player returned home to Ghana and in March 2024, joined Moldovan side Petroclub on loan from Al Hilal.
+In ten league appearances, Abagna scored four goals for Petroclub.

+He helped the team to a domestic double winning both the league and the cup.

+APOEL

+In August 2024, APOEL Football Club in Cyprus announced that Abagna had signed a three-year deal with the club from Al Hilal.
+On 7 November 2024, Abagna scored APOEL's second goal in a 2–1 victory over Fiorentina in the UEFA Conference League.